Skip to main content

 Quick Answer

 Gross lease: tenant pays one rent figure, landlord covers all operating costs.
 Net lease: tenant pays base rent plus some or all of taxes, insurance, and CAM.
-The key difference is who absorbs operating cost increases over the lease term—landlord under gross, tenant under net.
+The key difference is who absorbs operating cost increases over the lease term.
+Under gross, the landlord absorbs them.
+Under net, the tenant absorbs them.

-A landlord quoting $24/SF gross and $17/SF NNN on the same space isn't offering the same deal at different prices.
-They're offering fundamentally different risk allocations.
-Here's exactly who pays what under each structure.
+A landlord quoting $24/SF gross and $17/SF NNN on the same space is not offering the same deal at different prices.
+They are offering fundamentally different risk allocations.
+Here is exactly who pays what under each structure.

 The Core Distinction